georgexyz19/georgexyz.com/content/posts/url-mapping-in-flask.md

 ```

 If the URL mapping is only one directional that maps a URL route to a function, the Python code
-implementing it should not be very complicated.
+implementing it should be simple.
 The URL mapping can also do reverse mapping.
 When you have an end point name `index`, you can call `url_for('index')` to get the URL route `/`, or
 call `url_for('user', name='john')` to get the route `/user/john`.

-Let's look at the Flask source code to find out more about URL mapping.
+Let's look at the Flask source code to know more about URL mapping.
 The `__init__` method
 of Flask class defines an instance variable `url_map` on Line 582.

 ```python